 Tucked away beneath the railway arches a stone’s throw from Southwark Station is Origin Coffee’s latest London venture.
 The interior has been designed by Anna Hart at Hart Miller Design and features a selection of vintage industrial pendant lighting by skinflint throughout.

-It is Origin’s second dine-in space following the opening of their Cornish outpost next door to us here in Penryn earlier in the year, also featuring our vintage industrial lighting.
+It is Origin’s second dine-in space following the opening of their next Cornish outpost 'The Warehouse' next door to us here in Penryn earlier in the year, also featuring our vintage industrial lighting.

 This time, the space is a beautiful backdrop to enjoy all things Origin: expertly roasted and ethically sourced speciality coffee, alongside delicious food, coffee merchandise, and a training space for Origin’s educational and technical offering.